-For theinitial six months, I didn’t know whether I would survive or not.
+For the initial six months, I didn’t know whether I would survive.
 During those six months, I used to promise myself that I would do everything in my power to live the rest of my life as meaningful and joyful as possible.

 I underwent aggressive Chemotherapy treatment, but I responded to it very well.
-My Chemotherapy sessions went onfor four and ahalf months, and later, I went for a lumpectomy.
-I also had many hormonal treatments, and I have been on Tamoxifen for seven years and have to take it for another three more years.
+My Chemotherapy sessions went on for four and a half months, and later, I went for a lumpectomy.
+I also had many hormonal treatments, and I have been on Tamoxifen for seven years and have to take it for another three years.

 I had to encounter several side effects.
-The doctor and themedical staff helped me to survive through everything.
-My family, husband, friends, and a lot of therapists supported me a lot.
+The doctor and the medical staff helped me to survive through everything.
+My family, husband, friends, and many therapists greatly supported me.
 I took a lot of therapies to manage Pain.
 I made my health my priority.

 It’s been eight years, and I am good now.
-I now help other people to flourish intheir life.
+I now help other people to flourish in their lives.
 I left the corporate world and set myself up as a coach.
 I do storytelling and public speaking.
-I help people in being seen and heard.
-Cancer was not a bump in the road for me; it was a fork on the road because I chose to change my life after cancer.
+I help people to be seen and heard.
+Cancer was not a bump in the road for me; it was a fork in the road because I chose to change my life after cancer.